farghul/trout/README.md

 Googles' [Go language](https://go.dev) installed to enable building executables from source code.

-An `env.json` file containing your API URLs and Basic tokens to enable authorized querying, ticket modification, and the creation of pull requests (see `jsons` folder for reference).
+A `bitbucket.json` and `jira.json` file containing your API URLs and Basic tokens to enable authorized querying, ticket modification, and the creation of pull requests (see `jsons` folder for reference).

 ## Function